-You can interactively change the level of emphasis (of the emphasised objects) by scrolling with the middle mouse button while pressing the Caps key.
+You can interactively change the level of emphasis (of the emphasised objects) by mouse scroll-button while pressing the Caps key.

-You can interactively change the level of bleaching (of the bleached objects) by scrolling with the middle mouse button while pressing the Alt key.
+You can interactively change the level of bleaching (of the bleached objects) by mouse scroll-button while pressing the Alt key.